minprog/platforms/data-structures/jaccard/contents.md

     $ python jaccard.py texts/cat.txt texts/cat2.txt
     Jaccard index of texts/cat.txt and texts/cat2.txt: 0.500

-Unfortunately the code is not particularly well written.
+Unfortunately, the code is not particularly well written.
 It is very slow, and overly complicated.
 The files in the example above are very small, so in this case the code still runs quite fast.
-But if you try some other examples you'll see the problem.
+But if you try some other examples, you'll see the problem.
 This one takes much more time:

     $ python jaccard.py texts/her.txt texts/grimm.txt